 — Derrick Adams

 Derrick Adams (American, born 1970) delves deeply and fearlessly into the nooks and crannies of Black life and culture, unveiling a nuanced wholeness of humanity.
 The artist depicts a world where joy, love, leisure, and even prosaic normalcy play central roles, methodically filling the many voids and omissions in popular visual culture.
-Buoyant will be the first museum exhibition of Adams’ Floaters series and will debut We Came to Party and Plan, new related works the artist created during his summer 2019 Rauschenberg Residency.
+Buoyant is the first museum exhibition of Adams’ Floaters series and debuts We Came to Party and Plan, new related works the artist created during his summer 2019 Rauschenberg Residency.

 With the Floaters series, Adams recontextualizes this classic visual trope to create a more accurate and fuller representation of the Black lived experience.
 The immediacy of the imagery in these paintings invites viewers to bring their own notions to the scene and recognize moments that have too often been missing in mainstream American media.

 Beyond their superficial form, Adams’ sun-soaked figures also reveal a tangle of multifaceted human complexity.
 They evoke nostalgic images of summer-time fun, and they may also jar some viewers into reflecting on more traumatic lived or learned histories.
 From the horrific journey across Atlantic waters of the Middle Passage, to the long history of segregation at America’s swimming pools and beaches, Black people’s relationship with water has not always been one of carefree joy.
 While Adams does not specifically focus his artistic lens on this fraught history, he fully recognizes and engages with the memories and historical trauma that can be kindled in many viewers.